byhbt/thanh/content/post/2021-04-29-how-to-fix-the-invalid-session-id-in-wallaby-integration-testing.md

 Chrome version      : Google Chrome 90.0.4430.93  (/Applications/Google Chrome.app/Contents/MacOS/Google Chrome)
 ```

 Yeah, this could be the issue.
-So now we go to the [Chromium website](https://chromedriver.chromium.org/downloads) to download the match version of `chromedriver`
+Then go to the [Chromium website](https://chromedriver.chromium.org/downloads) to download the match version of `chromedriver`

 After download the correct version, extract the `chromedriver_mac64.zip` file then move it to `/usr/local/bin` by using this command: